RogueAngelfire/the_horseshoe_inn_v1/README.md

 Thank you to Johann Alberts and Tim Nelson at the code institute for allowing me to have a greater understanding of Models and Views with this milestone assignemt.

+Futher thank goes to ckz8780 for his amazin Django lessons with the code institute which was essential refernce material.